 In a large bowl mix together the broccoli slaw, ramen noodles, sunflower seeds, and slivered almonds.
 Set the seasoning packet from the ramen noodles aside.
 You will use that for the dressing.

-Toss the dressing with the broccoli salad until well coated.
+Toss the dressing with the broccoli salad until well-coated.

 You can sprinkle chopped chive on top of the salad or a little oniony flavor but it is completely optional.